flipxcrsp/Beyond_the_pitch/ServiceNow-GRC/README.md

 The deeper I explored the IRM/GRC side, the more I realized how much broader the platform has become for enterprises 👏

-What stood out to me most was the relationship between governance, workflows, policy management, entity structures, risk visibility, compliance coordination, & operational standardization across large organizations.
+What stood out was the relationship between governance, workflows, policy management, entity structures, risk visibility, compliance coordination, & standardization across large organizations.

 The platform feels less like a traditional ITSM tool & more like enterprise operational infrastructure once you start seeing how the pieces connect.